larsrh/website/topics/crdt/02-contracts.md

 Let's consider a real-world example of distributed computing: you have a set containing the elements 1 and 2 that's replicated across two devices, Alice's and Bob's computers.
 As long as Alice and Bob only add elements, synchronizing their sets is trivial.
-You just have to take the intersection of all elements.
+You just have to take the union of all elements.
 If Alice adds an element, she sends that to Bob, and Bob adds it (and vice versa).
 But what do you do in the following order of events: